yttriumz/notes-foam/notes-OS/Linux/openSUSE/Leap/packages.md

 ### WARP (manually)

 1. ~~At the time of writing (*Tumbleweed 20230518, WARP 2023.3.398*), install `setcap` via `zypper install libcap-progs`.
 Otherwise, the post-install script will fail to run.~~ At the time of updating (*Tumbleweed 20230718, WARP 2023.7.40*), no need to install `libcap-progs`.
-   - At the time of updating (*Tumbleweed 20230718, WARP 2023.7.40*), zypper will report "nothing provides `dbus` needed".
-I just ignored it, and it worked well.
+   - At the time of updating (*Tumbleweed 20230718, WARP 2023.7.40*), during installation, zypper will report "nothing provides 'dbus' needed".
+I just ignored it.
 2. ~~Download from [the official site](https://pkg.cloudflareclient.com/packages/cloudflare-warp)~~.
 At the time of updating (*2023-06-21*), direct access to the package is forbidden.

 See [[WARP]] for configuration.